Hacker0x01/docs.hackerone.com/docs/programs/audit-logs.md

 `teams.members.destroy` | Triggered when an admin or your SAML provisioner removes a member from your program.
 Also triggered when a member removes themselves from your program.
 `teams.phabricator_integration.update` | Triggered when the configuration of your program’s Phabricator integration is updated.
 `teams.phabricator_integration.destroy` | Triggered when your program’s Phabricator integration is destroyed.
+`teams.reports.escalate` |  Triggered when you escalate a report to Jira or Phabricator.
+Events won't be created for the Slack and AgileAccelerator integration.
 `teams.reports.export` | Triggered when a member exports one or more of your program’s vulnerability reports.
 `teams.reports.export_lifetime` | Triggered when a member exports all of your program’s vulnerability reports.
+`teams.reports.reassign` | Triggered when a report is reassigned to another team.
 `teams.saml_settings.update` | Triggered when your program’s SAML provider settings are updated.
 `teams.slack_integration.create` | Triggered when a new Slack integration is created for your program.
 `teams.slack_integration.destroy` | Triggered when an existing Slack integration is destroyed.